agiledev-students-spring2023/final-project-artwork-marketplace/CONTRIBUTING.md

     - Do not make that a habit
     - Communicate with the team when they are busy
 - Take responsibility for communicating your tasks/accomplishments/issues with the team.
-- agreement that members will not cover for other members who do not participate.
+- Agreement that members will not cover for other members who do not participate.
-- agreement that a member who makes no progress on a task for two standups or more in a row will be reported to management.
+- Agreement that a member who makes no progress on a task for two standups or more in a row will be reported to management.
+- Agreed Weekly Schedule: Thursday, Saturday, Monday

 ## Coding standards